ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .callout}

-> ## Exercise: add a new path where the shell will look for commands
+> ## Exercise: add a new path where the shell will look for commands...
 >
-> 1. So that those commands take precedence over identically named commands
+> 1. such that those commands take precedence over identically named commands
 > available elsewhere on the `PATH`?
 >
-> 2. So those commands are run only if not found elsewhere
+> 2. such that those commands are run only if not found elsewhere
 > on the `PATH`? (rarely needed/used case)
 >
 > > ## Solution